Stanford vs. Washington State NCAA Football Odds, Plays and Insights | October 16, 2021

 Washington State Stats and Trends

-- This year, the Cougars have an against-the-spread record of 3-1 in their four games as an underdog of 1.5 points or more.
+- The Cougars have been underdogs by 1.5 points or more four times this season and are 3-1 ATS in those matchups.

-- Washington State's games this year have hit the over on one of six set point totals (16.7%).
+- Washington State's games this season have gone over the total in one out of six opportunities (16.7%).

-- This season the Cougars score just 2.7 fewer points per game (24.3) than the Cardinal surrender (27).
+- This season the Cougars rack up just 2.7 fewer points per game (24.3) than the Cardinal allow (27).

-- Washington State is 1-1 against the spread and 2-0 overall when the team puts up more than 27 points.
+- Washington State is 1-1 against the spread and 2-0 overall in games when it records more than 27 points.

-- In games that Washington State churns out more than 408.2 yards, the team is 1-1 against the spread and 2-0 overall.
+- When Washington State churns out over 408.2 yards, the team is 1-1 against the spread and 2-0 overall.

-- The Cougars have turned the ball over seven more times (12 total) than the Cardinal have forced a turnover (5) this season.
+- This season the Cougars have turned the ball over 12 times, seven more than the Cardinal's takeaways (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.